 Incomplete evacuation: A feeling of incomplete bowel movements.

-Social and work-related issues: Frequent symptoms can lead to absenteeism and reduced productivity.
+Challenges in Social and Professional Settings: Frequent symptoms may lead to increased absenteeism and decreased efficiency at work.

-Traditional treatment for IBS focuses on managing symptoms and improving quality of life:
+Conventional treatment methods for IBS aim to control symptoms and enhance quality of life:

-Dietary changes: Avoiding trigger foods such as caffeine, alcohol, and fatty foods.
+Adjustments in diet: Eliminating trigger foods like caffeine, alcohol, and fatty foods.

-Stress management: Techniques such as yoga, meditation, and cognitive-behavioral therapy can help reduce stress and improve symptoms.
+Stress relief techniques: Practices such as yoga, meditation, and cognitive-behavioral therapy can help alleviate stress and enhance symptoms.

 Impact of Homeopathic Treatment